 Our Continuing Professional Education (CPE) Program recently concluded its final quarter for FY 2013.
 On April 10, we offered three courses: Emotional Intelligence, Fiscal Roles in Financial Systems and Reporting, and GASB Update.
 On April 29, we repeated two popular courses from earlier quarters: Understanding Internal Controls, and Cash Controls.
 In CPA-CPE terms, the value of these courses to their three-dozen participants is conservatively estimated at $13,275.

 The CUSP best practices toolbox now includes the PSAM Reconciling tool – an Access database used to reconcile data between the PeopleSoft Asset Management module and the PeopleSoft General Ledger (GL).
-Created by Accounting and Business Support staff at UCB to reconcile the initial PSAM conversion data, the tool is now used by ABS to perform monthly reconciliations and adjustments.
-Furthermore, it has also been adopted by the UCD Finance Office.

 The majority of the May meeting time: CUSP (CU Shared Practices) presentations on this year’s accepted submissions.